khazixi/MunchMates/README.md

-# Munch Mates
+# MunchMates

-App for coordinating group meals
+Android app for finding fellow UMass students to eat with.